Oracle VirtualBox and Linux Tutorial

 Step 03 - Creating a New Virtual Hard Disk

 At this menu, you are asked to either create or use an existing disk as your boot disk.
 In most cases, you will be creating a new virtual hard disk.
 The recommended size of a boot disk is 8GB, however, this does depend on what operating system you are installing and what software you wish to install on this new Guest OS.
-In the example, I have chosen to go with a smaller size of 4GB as the OS I intend to install is quite small in size.
-Again most vendors will have a recommended size for an installation.

 Step 04 - Select Hard Disk Storage Type